bmoreonrails/rails_tutorial/_chapters/chapter_05.md

       </ul>
       ```

-      We're putting your form elememnts inside an unordered list.
+      We're putting your form elements inside an unordered list.
 The form will have two fields, one for title and one for author.

       `f.label` defines labels for each field.